dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 3. On the **Mobile apps** blade of the Manage list, choose **App configuration policies**.
 4. On the **App Configuration policies** blade, choose **Add**.
 5. On the **Add app configuration** blade, enter a **Name**, and optional **Description** for the app configuration settings.
-6. For **Device enrollment** type, choose **Not enrolled with Intune**.
+6. For **Device enrollment** type, choose **Managed devices** or **Managed apps**.
 7. Choose **Select the required apps** and then, on the **Targeted apps** blade, choose the **Managed Browser** for iOS, for Android, or for both.
 8. Choose **OK** to return to the **Add app configuration** blade.
 9. Choose **Configuration Settings**.
 On the **Configuration** blade, you define key and value pairs to supply configurations for the Managed Browser.
-Use the sections later in this topic to learn about the different key and value pairs you can define.
+Use the sections later in this article to learn about the different key and value pairs you can define.
 10. When you are done, choose **OK**.
 11. On the **Add app configuration** blade, choose **Create**.
 12. The new configuration is created, and displayed on the **App configuration** blade.